vhelin/wla-dx/doc/codetoknow.rst

 65816
 -----

-Read the subsection for 6502 as the information applies also to 65816 coding...
+Read the subsection :ref:`codesub6502` as the information applies also to 65816 coding...

 WLA-65816 has also few SNES specific directives which are all very helpful.
 Remember that when you use ``.LOROM``, ``.HIROM``, ``.SLOWROM`` and